mabdolalizadeh/OWASP/README.md

 # OWASP
+first of all have a look at [payloads all the things](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master) and save it for other uses.

+> [Orange](https://blog.orange.tw/) has good article to read.

 ## Command Injection
 ### Basics
 whenever we see a suspicious input, we fuzz it. we need to use command separators.